Santhosh-KS/spookfish/README.md

     ./analyser.sh
     ./Spookfish.sh

-If you want to change the Wt user configuration like chaning the `port number` or `docroot` just edit the following line.
+If you want to change the Wt user configuration like changing the `port number` or `docroot` just edit the following line in `Spookfish.sh` file.
 `./build/NewUiWt --docroot ./ui --http-address 0.0.0.0 --http-port 8080 `